better-api/better-api/docs/syntax.md

 }
 ```

-Inner path or endpoint can override the authorization and/or permissions.
+Inner path or endpoint can override the authentication and/or permissions.

 ```text
 path "/general_protection" {